Across Eternity: Book 4 - Cover

 “Yes, Your Majesty,” Valia stammered.
 While under the influence, going down on the queen had been second nature to her, but when sober, a simple kiss left her reeling.
 Of course, the fact that everyone was watching them didn’t help.

 Noah felt a hand grip his shoulder like a vice.
 “What exactly happened between the three of you at the Lunar Temple?”
-Aithorn asked with a familiar icy tone.
+Aithorn asked with an icy tone.

 Noah pried his hand off and stepped to the side.
 “We had a thorough heart-to-heart conversation and came to an understanding.
 However, the things we discussed are private.”

-“That’s enough, Leuca.
+“That’s enough, Leuca, calm yourself.
 You wanted Noah to lead this mission, so you will give him the respect he deserves and follow his orders.
 As for the rest of you, this man saved my life and the lives of countless other elves.
 If not for him, Sylphtoria would be on the path to ruin.
+He is a Lord and deserves your respect.
 More than that, he is a man who has been recognized by the spirits of nature as one of their own, and earned their favor.
 To go against him is to turn your back on the spirits.
 Am I understood?”

 “Yes, Your Majesty,” they replied begrudgingly.

 “Now, shall we get a move on?
-We’re wasting daylight,” said Noah.
-Everyone glared as Noah and Valia took their mounts.
+Come on, we’re wasting daylight,” said Noah.
+Everyone glared as he and Valia took their mounts.
 “Hopefully, we’ll live long enough to make it to the coast,” he muttered to her.

 “Oh, they’ll only kill you.
 I bet they like me more than ever.”